wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

     (2) On the death or removal of any such trustees the same shall vest in the succeeding trustees for the same estate and interest as the former trustees had therein, and subject to the same trusts, without any conveyance or assignment whatsoever, save and except in the case of funds invested in any debentures, bonds, or Treasury bills issued under any Act which shall be transferred into the names of such new trustees.

-    (3) In all actions, or indictments, or summary proceedings before any Court of summary jurisdiction touching or concerning any such property, the same shall be stated to be the property of the person or persons for the time being holding the said office of trustee, in their proper names, as trustees of such trade union, without any further description.
+    (3) In all proceedings before a court touching or concerning any such property, the same shall be stated to be the property of the person or persons for the time being holding the said office of trustee, in their proper names, as trustees of such trade union, without any further description.

-    Compare: 1878 No 8 s 10; Trade Union Act 1871, s 8 (UK)
+    Compare: 1878 No 8 s 10; Trade Union Act 1871 s 8 (UK)

+    Section 10(3): amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Provision in case of absence, etc, of trustee